IBM/charts/repo/ibm-helm/ibm-itxa-prod.md

 ```

-Alternatively, you can use a custom `SecurityContextConstraints.` Ensure that you bind the `SecurityContextConstraints` resource to the target namespace prior to installation.
+Alternatively, you can use a custom `SecurityContextConstraints`.
+Ensure that you bind the `SecurityContextConstraints` resource to the target namespace prior to installation.

 ### SecurityContextConstraints Requirements

-Custom SecurityContextConstraints definition:
+Below is a sample custom SecurityContextConstraints definition:

 ```yaml
 apiVersion: security.openshift.io/v1